JeffCodeSharing/Sudoku/README.md

 but its current functions are not very complete. \
 Now Seek help from competent users as follows:
   1. More cracking algorithms
   2. Simplify code and improve performance
-  3. The Method of Generating Sudoku

 ## 中文
 入口源文件：WinMain.java\